-The obtained normalized Na+ PSDs and count distribution in each region corresponding to the event of Figures 1 and 2 are presented in Figure 3.
-Colored symbols represent the KH case, and black symbols show the non-KH case.
+The obtained normalized Na+ PSDs and count distribution in each region corresponding to the event of Figure 1 and Figure 2 are presented in Figure 3.
+Colored symbols represent the KH case and black symbols show the non-KH case.
 It is clearly seen that top panels of Figure 3 do not show clear differences between the KH and non-KH cases, and the KH case has larger counts in the energy around a few keV.
-A significant difference here between KH and non-KH events is the total counts of the Na+ group ions in FIPS data.
-For those orbits parameters like the spacecraft location, that is, LT, true anomaly angle (TAA for Mercury), latitude, and the FIPS clock angle are quite similar.
-In addition, the averaged Bz in MSH region, an important parameter for the growth of the KH instability, is 23.1 nT for the KH and 13.3 nT for the non-KH case; thus, the solar wind conditions can be assumed quite similar.
-However, there is such a large difference in the Na+ group counts despite these two orbits having mostly the same observation conditions.
-The difference between Na+ energy-count distribution between both KH and non-KH events (hereinafter referred to as the Na+ group count ratio) is shown in Figure 4.
-This ratio is obtained from the difference between counts in the KH and non-KH and then divided by the total non-KH counts in each region.
-Clearly, FIPS detected higher counts when KH waves are present.
-Also there are significant Na+ group counts at the
+A significant difference here between KH and non-KH events is the total counts of the Na+-group ions in FIPS data.
+For those orbits parameters like the spacecraft location, i.e., LT, true anomaly angle (TAA for Mercury), latitude, and the FIPS clock angle are quite similar.
+In addition, the averaged Bz in MSH region, an important parameter for the growth of the KH instability, is 23.1 nT for the KH and 13.3 nT for the non-KH case, thus the solar wind conditions can be assumed quite similar.
+However, there is such a large difference in the Na+-group counts despite these two orbits having mostly the same observation conditions.
+The difference between Na+ energy-count distribution between both KH and non-KH events (hereinafter referred to as the Na+-group count ratio) is shown in Figure 4.
+This ratio is obtained from the difference between counts in the KH and non-KH, and then divided by the total non-KH counts in each region.
+Clearly, FIPS detected a higher counts when KH waves are present.
+Also there are significant Na+-group counts at the lower energy, ~ 1.0 keV/e, while the counts are very low during non-KH events at this lower energy range.
+We will investigate later if these features are due to the acceleration or transport of ions by the KH instability.
+Indeed, picked up planetary ions of exospheric origin with a few eV could be observed around a few keV if they had undergone non-adiabatic acceleration due to the KH development (Aizawa et al., 2018).